YuXiaoyu221/ICMIR/README.md

-# Isophote_in_Image_Restoration
+# Isophote_in_Multi-Image_Restoration

-Strength of Isophote Constraint on Information Reconstruction for Optical Satellite Data
+A fast multi-temporal optical data reconstruction method based on isophote constraint